 In October Harold Macmillan’s Conservative Government was re-elected with a much-increased majority of 100 seats.
 Consumer spending was booming and the post war dreams of a New Jerusalem seemed to be coming true.
 How could it go wrong?

-On 31 October, The Guardian newspaper reported that more nightshifts were to be worked at BMC’s factories at Cowley and Longbridge to help to meet the heavy demand for the Morris Mini-Minor and the Austin Se7en.
+On 31 October, The Guardian newspaper reported that more nightshifts were to be worked at BMC’s factories at Cowley and Longbridge to help to meet the heavy demand for the Austin Seven and Morris Mini-Minor.
 According to the newspaper, details of the extra shift were still being worked out, and it would not be introduced at Cowley before the end of November.

 Since the new models were announced two months before, the article said, they had brought in about 100,000 orders from this country and abroad.
 The original aim of BMC was to produce the cars at the rate of 3000 a week, but this target was raised to 4000 because of their popularity.
 The aim was now to step up production to 8000 a week in the next two years.
 Sample models of the cars would soon be introduced to markets in the Far East and Africa.